-Select ‘apply for a new license’ and select ‘vehicle’ – then follow the instructions to upload the required documents.
-Once your application is processed you will be provided a plate letter – usually by email.
-This letter allows you to register your car at the DMV.
-It is only valid for 20 days from the date of issue.
+Select ‘apply for a new license’ and select ‘vehicle’, then follow the instructions to upload the required documents.
+Once your application is processed you will be provided with a plate letter via TLC UP.
+This letter allows you to register your car at the Department of Motor Vehicles (DMV), where you will receive your plates and registration.
+The plate letter is only valid for 20 days from the date of issue.

 Step 6: Get your TLC plates and schedule an inspection (if needed)

-And that’s it.
+And that’s it!
 Your newly TLC licensed vehicle is now ready to hit the road and you’re ready to start making money.

-- Select a TLC base to affiliate with
+- Select a TLC base to affiliate with.

-- Purchase minimum required TLC insurance
+- Purchase the minimum required TLC insurance.

-- Submit to TLC online
+- Submit to TLC online.

-- Receive a ‘Plate Letter’ from TLC
+- Receive a ‘Plate Letter’ from the TLC.

-- Schedule a mechanical inspection if your vehicle has travelled more than 500 miles
+- Schedule a mechanical inspection if your vehicle has travelled more than 500 miles.